function61/passitron/README.md

 # this only writes a Systemd unit file
 $ sudo ./pism install

-# configure Systemd to start this on system reboots
+# configure Systemd to start this on system reboot
 $ sudo systemctl enable pi-security-module

 # start it manually (reboot would have the same effects)